All Episodes

 And there are a lot of people who are willing to give him a pass.

-They're hoping at the last minute he'll just withdraw from this so as not to be tainted by it.
+They're hoping at the last minute that he'll just withdraw from this so as not to be tainted by it.

-Because the fact of the matter is, there will be significant Republican outrage if this thing passes and it's made possible, passage made possible by significant Republican participation.
+Because the fact of the matter is there will be significant Republican outrage if this thing passes and it's made possible, passage made possible by significant Republican participation.

-And then his second point is is that by virtue, the first point, this is suppressing Republican turnout without having to run a negative ad once, and then by making uh Rubio, Rand Paul, or whoever else the face of the bill,
+And then his second point is, is that by virtue, the first point, this is suppressing Republican turnout without having to run a negative ad once.

-they are successfully assassinating Republican political leaders without having to run a negative ad by making them the face of what the Democrats want, and by making it look like the Republicans are facilitating Democrat objectives.
+And then by making Rubio, Rand Paul, or whoever else the face of the bill, they are successfully assassinating Republican political leaders without having to run a negative ad, by making them the face of what the Democrats want, and by making it look like the Republicans are facilitating Democrat objectives.

-So I understand the uh the thinking.
+So I understand the thinking.

 Gee, I really wish he'd get out of this.